gnosis/dx-examples-dev/02_use-dx-as-an-oracle/README.md

 If everything was smooth, you should have the `Safe` contract deployed and pointing to the `DutchExchangeProxy` address.

-## Create same test setup for development
+## Create some test setup for development
-Sometime it's usefull to add in the migrations some setup that should be done only in the local `ganache-cli` node.
+Sometimes it's usefull to add, in the migrations, some setup that should be done only in the local `ganache-cli` node.

-A easy way of solving this, add this logic only if the network is the `development` one:
+A easy way of solving this is adding the logic only for the network `development`:

 ```js
 // ...